jangmys/PBBPerm/README.md

 # PBBPerm
-Parallel, distributed, GPU-accelerated Branch-and-Bound (B&B) for Permutation Problems
+Parallel, distributed and GPU-accelerated Branch-and-Bound (B&B) for Permutation-based optimization problems

-## General description
+### General description

 B&B is an exact algorithm which solves combinatorial optimization problems by dynamically constructing and exploring a search tree that implicitly enumerates all possible solutions.
 Due to the combinatorial explosion of the search space, this requires massively parallel processing for all but the smallest problem instances.